-If you’re looking to cleanse your body, investing in a juice to “detox” your kidney or liver is a complete waste of money.
+If you’re looking to cleanse your body, investing in a juice “detox” is a complete waste of money.
 The only way to improve how your body “cleanses” is through different variations of fasting.
-Otherwise, all juice cleanses are based on fake science that ignores the way your body works to remove toxins.
+Otherwise, all juice cleanses (especially those that claim to detox your liver or kidneys) are based on fake science that ignores the way your body works to remove toxins.

 Your body is designed to remove toxins and waste on its own.
-That’s the first thing to keep in mind before you invest $15 on your next bottle of "detox juice," or hundreds of dollars trying to cleanse your system.
+That’s the first thing to keep in mind before you invest $15 (or more) on your next bottle of "detox juice," or hundreds of dollars trying to cleanse your body.

 The Detox Hoax

 Your liver is your toxic removal system.
 Unless you have liver disease, the bad stuff in your diet and environment are typically removed by your body

 Your kidneys?
 They function in a very similar fashion and also help get rid of waste byproducts.
 If not, then the problem stays in your bloodstream, and you have a severe medical condition that can't be supported by a juice.